jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function does not return any value (`None`).

 ## Function **`roc_curves_cli`** Overview
-The function `roc_curves_cli` is a command-line interface function that loads model data from files and generates ROC curves for visualization.
+The function `roc_curves_cli` is a command-line interface function that is used to load model data from files and generate ROC curves for visualization.

 The function takes the following inputs:
 - `probabilities`: A list of prediction results file names or a single file name as a string.